shivshankar-sinha/shivshankar-sinha.github.io/_pages/about.md

 I am a 4th year PhD student in the department of Electrical Engineering at Indian Institude of Technology Gandhinagar.

-🔬 **My research interests:** Electric vehicle technologies; Energy storage devices; Lithium-ion batteries.
+🔬 **My research interests:** Lithium-ion batteries; Energy storage devices; Electric vehicle technologies.

 📚 I am currently working towards my 'PhD Thesis' in the field of **'Performance Optimization of Lithium-ion Batteries (LIBs)'**, where I am focusing on life extension of LIBs.